Atlanta is one of the best cities to live in the entire United States.

 If you're looking to move to Atlanta, and you're wondering where you should locate, here are the five best areas to live in Atlanta for you to consider.

-The 5 Best Areas To Live in Atlanta
+The 5 Best Areas To Live in Intown Atlanta

-It is not uncommon for homes in Buckhead to reach the multimillion dollar price point.
-If you're looking for a more affordable option and still wish to live in this area, condos and townhomes are a great choices that tend to be in the lower price ranges in Buckhead.
+It is not uncommon for homes in Morningside to reach the multimillion dollar price point.
+If you're looking for a more affordable option and still wish to live in this area, there are tons of great condos buildings in the area as well.

 Prospective residents who are looking for a more urban place to live will undoubtedly enjoy the Midtown neighborhood.
 Situated north of 78 and east of the 85, this centrally-located area is in high demand.